Minchat Yehuda

 R. Yehuda Fetaya (1859-1942) was the leading Baghdadi-Jerusalem kabbalist of the early 20th century — disciple of the Ben Ish Chai and a key transmitter of Iraqi Lurianic Kabbalah to the Land of Israel.
 Born in Baghdad, he served as a dayan and kabbalist there before making aliyah in 1933 and joining the Beit El kabbalistic yeshiva in Jerusalem.

-His Minhat Yehuda is a major kabbalistic-homiletic commentary on the Torah; his Beit Lechem Yehuda is one of the rare attempts at a systematic Lurianic-Hasidic synthesis from the Sephardic side.
+His Minhat Yehuda is a major kabbalistic-homiletic commentary on the Torah; his Beit Lechem Yehuda is an authoritative commentary on the Arizal's Etz Chaim (pure Lurianic Kabbalah).
 His Ruchot Mesaprot — a collection of dialogues with spirits dictated by him to a scribe — is the best-known modern Sephardic dybbuk narrative, equally controversial and beloved.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →